Valentin's sharpnose puffer

 Canthigaster valentini has four distinct black stripes (saddles) on its back.
 The head is blue-grey and the main body is white speckled with blue-grey spots.
 The tail and fins show hints of yellow and there is a rainbow streak of color behind the eyes.
 It is omnivorous, it feeds on filamentous green and red algae, tunicates, and on smaller amounts of corals, bryozoans, polychaetes, echinoderms, mollusks, and brown and coralline red algae.

 Valentinni's sharpnose puffers are highly poisonous to eat.
 They are occasionally found in schools together with Paraluteres prionurus, a non-toxic filefish which has evolved to mimic the very toxic C. valentini for protection against predators.

-Etyomology
+Etymology

 The puffer was named in honor of Dutch naturalist François Valentijn (1666-1727).

 Social groupings

 Canthigaster valentini organize themselves into harems dominated by one mature territorial male and containing one or more territorial females.
 There may also be some immature individuals of either sex present in the dominant male's territory.
 Each female has her own respective domain within the territorial male's.
 Bachelor males, males who are sexually mature but do not inhabit a territory of their own with females, are either wanderers or live near another social group.
 These social groups, though male dominated, were found to be defined by the female fish living within the male's territory.
 Whenever a mature female dies or is in any way removed, the mature male's territory shrinks to include only the domains of the living females.
 When a male is removed, females remain territorial, though a bachelor male will most likely takeover any territory left undefended by a territorial male.